List of Hong Kong national security cases: Online posts (11 November 2021)

 Police announced on 12 November 2021 that they had made an arrest in Sha Tin the previous day under the colonial-era Crimes Ordinance.
 The arrested, a 26-year-old male surnamed Chui who had formerly served in the police force, was charged with acting with "seditious intent" through posts on the Facebook page of the police, and that of himself, with an alleged intent to "incite hatred" against the government and "raise discontent" among the population of Hong Kong.
 Police said that the posts in question were in relation to the death of Lam Yuen-yee, a marine police officer, during an anti-smuggling operation in September 2021.
 Chui was released on bail.
-He was convicted of sedition on 27 February 2023.
+He was convicted of sedition on 27 February 2023 and given a 10-month jail sentence on 20 March.

 Online posts (16 December 2021)

 On 16 December 2021, 22-year-old Chan Tai-sum was arrested over allegedly seditious comments on LIHKG, an online forum, and on Telegram.
 Chan was charged with one count of inciting unlawful assemblies to be held on Christmas Eve in Causeway Bay and Yau Tsim Mong, and six counts of actions with seditious intent on 18 December, with bail denied.
 Chan eventually faced three charges over sedition.
 Four more were arrested on 23 December for inciting unlawful assemblies, criminal damage and with intention to cause grievous bodily harm, over urging for a "Christmas Eve revolution" via Facebook and Telegram.

 The lawyer representing Chan disputed the legality of the District Court to hear sedition cases, arguing the charge was exempt from a rule stating that "indictable offences" were to be transferred to the District Court on request of the prosecution, and demanded the trial be stood in High Court with jury.
 The application was denied by the judge in District Court, who ruled that while the offence of sedition was a summary offence, it could be transferred to the District Court together with the indictable offence of taking part in an illegal assembly.
-Chan pleaded guilty in October 2022 and was sentenced to 12 months in prison in November 2022.
+Chan pleaded guilty in October 2022 and was sentenced to 12 months in prison in November.